-- a.
-Five (5) or more Government aircraft regularly based at the airport or on land adjacent thereto; or - b.
-The total number of movements (counting each landing as a movement) of Government aircraft is 300 or more, or the gross accumulative weight of Government aircraft multiplied by gross weights of such aircraft) is in excess of five million pounds.
+A. Five (5) or more Government aircraft are regularly based at the airport or on land adjacent thereto; or

+B. The total number of movements (counting each landing as a movement) of Government aircraft is 300 or more, or the gross accumulative weight of Government aircraft using the airport (the total movement of Government aircraft multiplied by gross weights of such aircraft) is in excess of five million pounds.